LeifHolm/Engr101-Project-3/README.md

 Go into AVC_robot and open the file named makefile in a text editor.

-In the top two lines change the current directory to the directory that you installed the SFML file to.
+In the top two lines change the current directory to the directory path that you installed the SFML file to.

 Do the same process for the makefile in the AVC_server folder.